Eleva’s drug candidate to be examined for use in Covid-19 treatment

 Eleva has previously developed recombinant factor H for a different indication, glomerulopathy in kidneys, and taken it through pre-clinical stages.
 Studies have indicated a significant reduction in tissue damage when factor H was supplemented; factor H proved able to reduce inflammation.
 Eleva is now looking to accelerate the Covid-19-specific evaluation with a suitable pharmaceutical partner.

 Based in Freiburg, Germany, Eleva develops novel biological therapies with its pharmaceutical partners.
 The privately-held company leverages its unique moss-based production platform to produce supreme biologics like antibodies, replacement enzymes, or fusion toxins.
 Eleva has successfully developed drug candidates into clinical phases.

 About the complement system and Factor H

 The human immune defence is divided into two strands: the adaptive system with antibodies and the innate complement system.
 The complement system consists of a group of proteins that recognize viral and bacterial patterns, trigger inflammation, and break up the pathogens.
 Factor H ensures that the system only attacks foreign cells by binding to host cells and regulates the main inflammation component, C3a.

 Genetically derived lack of factor H dials up the amount of C3a, leading to immoderate inflammation and consequently tissue damage.
 A surplus of factor H, on the other hand, reduces the amount of C3a.
-Complement-associated diseases comprise kidney diseases and dry AMG.
+Complement-associated diseases comprise kidney diseases and dry AMD.